-On Friday, May 10, faculty, staff and SPH leaders convened for the spring assembly where faculty and staff were honored for their outstanding service and commitment to the school.
+On Wednesday, May 13, faculty, staff and SPH leaders convened for the virtual spring assembly where faculty and staff were honored for their outstanding service and commitment to the school.

 Doris Sands Excellence in Teaching Award